showell-labs/react-native-fs-fork/README.md

       the Android assets folder.
     - [existsRes()] &mdash; (Android only) Checks if the resource exists.
     - [hash()] &mdash; Calculates file hash.
+    - [getAllExternalFilesDirs()] &mdash; (Android only) Returns an array with the absolute paths to application-specific directories on all shared&nbsp;/ external storage devices where the application can place persistent files it owns.
     - [getFSInfo()] &mdash; Gets info on the free and total storage space on the device, and its external storage.
     - [mkdir()] &mdash; Creates folder(s) at the given path.